Start Free Trial Book a Demo

 Crucially, it also includes the ability for users to vote on each page’s functionality.
 In your dashboard, you can then see the articles ranked by helpfulness, as well as a detailed breakdown of which articles get which kind of votes – though be warned that in-depth analytics are only available at the $159 price point.

 One cool feature is that the plugin creates a separate “knowledge base post” type that prevents you from mixing in your knowledge base information with other website pages.
-As you can guess, knowledge base posts can become quite plentiful in a short period of time, and it’s not uncommon to have many more knowledge base entries than other types of posts.
+As you can guess, knowledge base posts can become quite plentiful in a short period, and it’s not uncommon to have many more knowledge-based entries than other types of posts.

 Your fee gives you access to support and updates from the developers, as well as integrations with Slack, HelpScout, and more.
 Higher pricing tiers also give you the ability to use the same plugin on different sites.